aspose-diagram/Aspose.Diagram-Documentation/french/pythonnet/getting-started/_index.fr.md

 weight: 4
 url: /fr/python-net/getting-started/
 keywords: python, visio, instal
-description: Configurez Aspose.Diagram pour Python via .NET et les directives d'installation.
+description: Setup Aspose.Diagram for Python via .NET and installation guidelines.
 ---
 ## **Configuration requise**
- Aspose.Diagram pour Python via .NET est indépendant de la plate-forme API et peut être utilisé sur n'importe quelle plate-forme (Windows et Linux) où[Python](https://www.python.org/downloads/) est installé.
+Aspose.Diagram for Python via .NET is platform-independent API and can be used on any platform (Windows and Linux) where [Python](https://www.python.org/downloads/) est installé.

 ## **Version Python**
 - Python 3.6 ou supérieur

 ## **Installation**
 ### **Windows:**
- Vous pouvez facilement utiliser Aspose.Diagram pour Python via .NET à partir de[pypi](https://pypi.org/project/aspose-diagram-python/) avec la commande suivante.
+You can easily use Aspose.Diagram for Python via .NET from [pypi](https://pypi.org/project/aspose-diagram-python/) avec la commande suivante.
 {{< highlight "NET" >}}

  $ pip install aspose-diagram-python